 A social worker employed a female client as a house sitter and a male client as a personal driver.
-The male client drove the social worker in the social worker's car to the airport for the social worker to begin a

-Mistakes Happen Not Having Proper Coverage Doesn't Have to be One of Them vacation.
-The male client drove the social worker's car back to the social worker's house where the female client was housesitting.
+The male client drove the social worker in the social worker's car to the airport for the social worker to begin a vacation.
+The male client drove the social worker's car back to the social worker's house where the female client was house-sitting.
 The male client raped the female client.
 The female client sued the social worker and the male client went to prison.